 Taking Care of Your Nipples (it’s very-freaking-important!)

-Your nipples take so much abuse from those early days of learning how to latch properly (there’s a learning curve involved for both you and your babies).
+Your nipples take so much abuse from those early days of learning how to latch properly.
 Think of the abuse your clutch took when you were learning how to drive a stick shift for the first time.
 Yeaa.
 Same thing here.

-There are three things I recommend to apply directly to your nipples (recommended and blessed by my lactation consultant, Ami Burnham, LM, RN, IBCL):
+There are two things I recommend to apply directly to your nipples (recommended and blessed by my lactation consultant, Ami Burnham, LM, RN, IBCL):

-- Earth Mama Angel Baby nipple butter: this is an olive oil-based cream that is much less viscous than a lanolin-based cream.
-Applying thick, honey-like lanolin to sore nipples can, in and of itself, be painful.
+1. Earth Mama Angel Baby Nipple Butter – This is an olive oil-based cream that is much less viscous than a lanolin-based cream.
+Applying thick, honey-like lanolin to sore nipples can in and of itself be painful.
 Use this instead.

-- Neosporin: If there are open sores on your nipples, you can apply Neosporin to help them heal quickly.
-My lactation consultant said you can use a little bit without having to wash it off before nursing (why does it matter?
-Because washing your nipples hurts).
+You can use a little bit of Neosporin without having to wash it off before nursing (why does it matter?
+Because washing your damaged nipples hurts).
 If that freaks you out, consult your pediatrician.
 It works well, trust me!

-For pumping, a lanolin-based nipple cream is perfect for smearing around the inside of the breast shield (see below).
-Like pistons in your car’s engine, your nipples also need to be lubricated while pumping or else they can become badly chafed.
+For pumping, a lanolin-based nipple cream is perfect for smearing around the inside of the breast shield (cone thingy).
+Like pistons in your car’s engine, your nipples also need to be lubricated while pumping.
 Think of this as Valvoline for your nipples.
-I don’t recommend using it directly on your nipples if they are damaged – this stuff is super viscous and may hurt just to apply it.
+I don’t recommend using it directly on your nipples if they are hurting though.

 You will also need breast pads to soak up any leaking milk (yes, you WILL leak).
 Not only is it embarrassing to have milk circles on your shirt, but nipples that don’t dry out properly are at risk for developing thrush, which is essentially a yeast infection of your nipples and breasts.
 DON’T want.